Inria-Empenn/spmbasics/README.md

  ## How to Reproduce Each Step
 For the scripts in this repo, to load the data all the relative paths aligned.

 First thing before the running the pipelines, in the first section defining the data root, the parameter should be adjusted accordingly ```root = fullfile(home, 'spmbasics', '/data/MoAEpilot')```.

+To be able test the reproducibility afterwards, in your ```/data/``` folder keep three different copies of your original data, named according to the processes.
+For example ```MoAEpilot_script``` should contain the files to run the script interface.
+The ```root``` should be edited beforehand according to the pipelines, to avoid overwriting.

 Bear in mind that for the sections containing the ```segmentation``` step  ```/home/user/Documents/MATLAB/spm12/tpm/TPM.nii``` should be adjusted with your username and the correct path of your SPM.